plutonium-behavior

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Use BEFORE writing or overriding a Plutonium controller, policy, or interaction class.
 Covers controller hooks, policy methods, permitted attributes, relation_scope, interaction structure, outcomes, and chaining.
-The single source for "how does this resource actually do things".About this skill
+The single source for "how does this resource actually do things".Key capabilities

 Plutonium Behavior — Controllers, Policies, Interactions